andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME-AHL.md

 GOOD THING: HAVING DOMAIN EXPERTS AROUND ALL THE TIME IS A MUST.

 There was a problem however.
 In many teams, the domain experts weren't being used to their full potential.
-I kept coming across the worrying signs that the technical people didnt agree with their embedded Crown Prosecution rep. And not just on which version of a java library to use.
+I kept coming across the worrying signs that the technical people didn't agree with their embedded Crown Prosecution rep. And not just on which version of a java library to use.
 No, I heard people saying that they were wrong when they described how their job worked.

 ---